-Despite all the hardships she had to face, Olga Ladyzhenskaya chose never to give up, and continued her work regardless of the obstacles that stood in her way.
-The practical applications of her work are still used today, and oceanography, cardiovascular science, aerodynamics and weather forecasting are based on her research in fluid dynamics.
+Despite all the hardships she had to face, Olga Ladyzhenskaya chose never to give up and continued her work regardless of the obstacles that stood in her way.
+Her work’s practical applications are still used today, and oceanography, cardiovascular science, aerodynamics, and weather forecasting are based on her fluid dynamics research.

 A rebel, but also a lover of the arts

 Under the oppressive regime in which she lived most of her life, Olga Ladyzhenskaya was considered a rebel.
-However, Olga has distinguished herself not only as a talented researcher, but also a great lover of the arts.
-He formed a beautiful friendship with the writer Alexander Solzhenitsyn, an open critic of the Soviet Union, but also with the poet Anna Akhmatova, whose activity denounced the Stalin regime.
+However, Olga has distinguished herself as a talented researcher and a great lover of the arts.
+He formed a beautiful friendship with Alexander Solzhenitsyn, an open critic of the Soviet Union, and the poet Anna Akhmatova, whose activity denounced the Stalin regime.

-Olgai Ladyzhenskaya’s life was not an easy one, sprinkled with laurels of gratitude, even if she may well deserve it.
-The contributions of his research in the world of mathematics were remarkable, but unfortunately, recognized quite late.
+Olga Ladyzhenskaya’s life was not an easy one, sprinkled with laurels of gratitude, even if she may well deserve it.
+His research contributions in the world of mathematics were remarkable, but unfortunately, recognized quite late.
 Thus, for her contributions to the world of mathematics, Olga received the gold medal from Lomonosov in 2002 from the Russian Academy of Sciences.
-In just two years, tired of a life of turmoil and constant struggle, Olga Ladyzhenskaya died on January 12, 2004, at the age of 81.
+In just two years, tired of a life of turmoil and constant struggle, Olga Ladyzhenskaya died on January 12, 2004, at 81.